 Picture knitting/intarsia may at times be achieved using holding techniques.
-As in any such knitting, supplies include extras such as bobbins, clothespins or weighted clips, but no separate carriage.
+As in any such knitting, supplies include extras such as bobbins, clothespins, or weighted clips, but no separate carriage.
 If the ribber is in use and one is working on a large piece, ribber covers allow the yarns to hang in front of the ribber bed.

 When knitting shapes the only needles in work are those being worked to create that shape.

 Remember that you are working on the purl side, so any image will be flipped horizontally on the knit side.
-Reverse chart horizontally before working it if direction matters.
+Reverse the chart horizontally before working it if direction matters.

 Some of the same shapes may be placed on a shaped edge.
-The repeat will likely need some editing; arrows indicate direction of knitting for that row.
+The repeat will likely need some editing; arrows indicate the direction of knitting for that row.
 If the background color is used for casting on and binding off, then the isolated shape floats on the ground, and the horizontal line of contrast color is eliminated.

-Taking it to garments: accessories are easiest, since gauge may not be significant.
+Taking it to garments: accessories are easiest, since the gauge may not be significant.
 Shawl shapes in HK are often knit on circular needles, without the constraint of the fixed number of needles on any particular model KM.
 Sometimes, with adjustments, the same shapes may be rotated sideways on the KM.
 Segment sizes may differ due to the resulting change in gauge.
-Sampling techniques and shapes in smaller versions helps work out the kinks.
+Sampling techniques and shapes in smaller versions help work out the kinks.

-Sources for inspiration: large scale shapes
+Sources for inspiration: large-scale shapes

-more details, varying concentration and placement
+more details, varying concentration, and placement: free pattern

-for purchase on ravelry
+for purchase on Ravelry